-Trustee corporations and their Indigenous beneficiaries: meeting challenges in the sustainable utilisation of trust funds
+Trustee corporations and their Indigenous beneficiaries: meeting challenges in the sustainable utilisation of trust funds.

-Background and rationale for the workshop
+Background and rationale

 Prescribed Bodies Corporate are established under the ‘CATSI’ Act, comprising over 600 pages focusing almost exclusively on what the Act terms the ‘internal governance’ of the corporations themselves.
 PBCs’ functions are set out in the current PBC Regulations and include:

 - for Trustee PBCs in Reg.
 6(b), to hold money (including payments received as compensation or otherwise related to the native title rights and interests) in trust; and